-- 104(1) The Lieutenant Governor in Council may make regulations - (a) respecting the conversion to this Act of anything from a former Act, including the interpretation of any transitional provision in this Act; - (b) to remedy any confusion, difficulty, inconsistency or impossibility resulting from the transition to this Act from a former Act.

-(2) A regulation made under subsection (1) may be made retroactive to the extent set out in the regulation.

-(3) If there is a conflict between a regulation made under subsection (1) and a provision in a schedule to this Act, the regulation prevails.
+108(1) The Lieutenant Governor in Council may make regulations

+- (a) respecting the conversion to this Act of anything from the former Act, including the interpretation of any transitional provision in this Act; - (b) to remedy any confusion, difficulty, inconsistency or impossibility resulting from the transition to this Act from the former Act. - (2) A regulation made under subsection (1) may be made retroactive to the extent set out in the regulation. - (3) A regulation made under subsection (1) is repealed on the earliest of - (a) the coming into force of an amendment that adds the subject-matter of the regulation to this Act;